 A necessary historical premise.
 The death of the city is regularly predicted.
 And like any "desired" death it never comes.

-The city was thought to be redundant as early as the telephone was introduced in 1876, and a hundred years later, with the arrival of the personal computer in 1971.
+The city was thought to be redundant when the telephone was introduced back in 1876, and a hundred years later, with the arrival of the personal computer in 1971.

 And after the advent of the internet?
 "What good are cities when people can communicate over long distances?"